Aluminium alloy: Marine alloys

-4043, 5183, 6005A, 6082 also used in marine constructions and off shore applications.
+4043, 5183, 6005A, and 6082 also used in marine constructions and off shore applications.

 Automotive alloys

-6111 aluminium and 2008 aluminium alloy are extensively used for external automotive body panels, with 5083 and 5754 used for inner body panels.
+6111 aluminium and 2008 aluminium are extensively used for external automotive body panels, with 5083 and 5754 used for inner body panels.
 Bonnets have been manufactured from 2036, 6016, and 6111 alloys.
 Truck and trailer body panels have used 5456 aluminium.

 Automobile frames often use 5182 aluminium or 5754 aluminium formed sheets, 6061 or 6063 extrusions.

 Wheels have been cast from A356.0 aluminium or formed 5xxx sheet.

-Cylinder blocks and crankcases are often cast made of aluminium alloys.
-The most popular aluminium alloys used for cylinder blocks are A356, 319 and to a minor extent 242.
+Engine blocks and crankcases are often cast from aluminium alloys.
+The most popular aluminium alloys used for cylinder blocks are A356, 319, and to a minor extent 242.

-Aluminium alloys containing cerium are being developed and implemented in high-temperature automotive applications, such as cylinder heads and turbochargers, and in other energy generation applications.
-These alloys were initially developed as a way to increase the usage of cerium, which is over-produced in rare-earth mining operations for more coveted elements such as neodymium and dysprosium, but gained attention for its strength at high temperatures over long periods of time.
-It gains its strength from the presence of an Al11Ce3 intermetallic phase which is stable up to temperatures of 540 °C, and retains its strength up to 300 °C, making it quite viable at elevated temperatures.
+Aluminium alloys containing cerium are being developed and implemented in high-temperature automotive applications, such as cylinder heads and turbochargers, and in other energy-generation applications.
+These alloys were initially developed as a way to increase the usage of cerium, which is over-produced in rare-earth mining operations for more coveted elements such as neodymium and dysprosium, but gained attention for their strength at high temperatures over long periods of time.
+They gain strength from the presence of an Al11Ce3 intermetallic phase which is stable up to temperatures of 540 °C, and retains its strength up to 300 °C, making it quite viable at elevated temperatures.
 Aluminium–cerium alloys are typically cast, due to their excellent casting properties, although work has also been done to show that laser-based additive manufacturing techniques can be used as well to create parts with more complex geometries and greater mechanical properties.
 Recent work has largely focused on adding higher-order alloying elements to the binary Al-Ce system to improve its mechanical performance at room and elevated temperatures, such as iron, nickel, magnesium, or copper, and work is being done to understand the alloying element interactions further.